Volunteers in Grand Erie

 Learn more by accessing Procedure SO126 - Volunteers.

 Become a Volunteer

 There are many ways to contribute to your child’s education and school community.
 Volunteering is a great way to stay connected.
 We value the contribution of all our volunteers and appreciate their time spent supporting our students and staff.

-A Vulnerable Sector Police Check AND Completion of an Accessibility for Ontarians with Disabilities ACT (A.O.D.A.) training are requirements of the Grand Erie District School Board for all volunteers.
+A Vulnerable Sector Police Check and completion of an Accessibility for Ontarians with Disabilities Act (A.O.D.A.)
+Training program are requirements of Grand Erie District School Board for all volunteers.

 Vulnerable Sector Police Check (Criminal Background Check)

 For residents of the City of Brantford, a form can be obtained at the school and taken to your local police station where a search, based on the information provided, is performed by police.
 For residents within OPP jurisdictions, an application is completed online here.
 (OPP will no longer be accepting criminal record check applications at their detachment locations.)

 Volunteers must have a Vulnerable Sector Police Check every three years.

 All volunteers (parents, guardians, grandparents, etc.) require a Vulnerable Sector Police Check.
 If you do not have one at the time of the event (e.g. class trip), you will not be permitted to participate.

 Such events/activities include, but are not limited to: